-- 1. For Cabinet to consider and proactively review the levels of performance achieved against the Corporate Plan and Corporate Scorecard, as at Quarter 2 2020/21. - 2.
-For Cabinet to note the significant levels of continued service provision to date, despite the impacts of the pandemic.
+For the Panel to consider the levels of performance achieved against the Corporate Plan and Corporate Scorecard, whilst noting the significant levels of continued service provision to date, despite the impacts of the pandemic.

 Reasons for Recommendation(s)

 The Council's ambitions for the period 2019 - 2023 are clearly identified in a set of revised and updated Corporate Priorities which are presented in our Corporate Plan.
 These were developed by Cabinet last year and have since been reviewed and updated, with particular consideration of the impact of the pandemic and our intended recovery activity.